Eltaf-azizi/Custom-MCP-Server-Demo/README.md

          "data": "Hello, world!"
     }
 The server parses these messages and responds accordingly, making it easy to handle multiple types of client interactions in a clean and scalable way.

+## 📚 Resources

+Tech With Tim - Build Anything With a Custom MCP Server(https://www.youtube.com/watch?v=-8k9lGpGQ6g)

+Python Socket Programming Docs(https://docs.python.org/3/library/socket.html)

+## 🤝 Contributing
+You can fix this project, improve it, or build something entirely new on top of it.
+PRs are welcome!

+<h3 align="center">Happy Coding!</h3>